London, Routledge, 2013, ISBN: 9780415779463; 344pp.; Price: £24.99

 The second section, ‘Forests’, moves away from Aberth’s history of ideas to a history of practicalities.
 While he starts with a section on pre-Christian tree cults, he moves quickly to woodland management practices and the legal structures of the medieval forest, which takes up the majority of the section.
 The administration of the English forest, particularly through the eyre courts, is discussed in great detail.
 After that, there is a short discussion of the idea of forest and wilderness in literary and philosophical texts followed by a conclusion about reafforestation after the Black Death.

 Although the forestry section contains a wealth of information about medieval forests, I think it fails to live up to Aberth’s goals on two counts.
 First, unlike the previous section, which makes an extended argument about a qualitative change in the human-nature relationship because of the Black Death, this chapter mentions only the regrowth of woods in England as a result of the Black Death.
 This extremely brief section is not nearly enough to prove a ‘radical rethinking of environmental attitudes’ (p.
 8) toward the forest.
 The readers do not get any sense that there was a shift toward the combined adversarial-collaborative relationship that Aberth defined in the introduction.
 Second, the chapter is almost exclusively based on the situation in England.
-The vast majority of this section, from pages 97 to 123, is devoted to the English royal forest – woodland and forests in all the other parts of Europe combined gets 5 pages.
+The vast majority of this section, from pages 97 to 123, is devoted to the English royal forest – woodland and forests in all the other parts of Europe combined gets five pages.
 Considering the wealth of literature on medieval woodland and forest in other parts of Europe, including works by Chris Wickham, Peter Szabó, Richard Keyser, and Karl Appuhn, such a narrow presentation of medieval forest is inexcusable.(3)

 The third section, titled ‘Beasts’, covers animals, including farm livestock, pets, and hunted game.
 The discussion of farm livestock does a good job of mixing philosophical treatises that dealt with questions of whether or not animals had reason and/or a soul, agricultural manuals that recommended practices, and historical data about livestock keeping.
 Aberth also provides a compelling juxtaposition of hunting romance versus reality.
 The final third of this section argues that humans became closer to their animal companions in the late medieval period after the Black Death, exchanging diseases and making animals partners in bestiality and magical practices.
 While Aberth’s attribution of these developments to the Black Death is not entirely convincing, the section as a whole is probably the most aligned with writing an environmental history that encompasses both ideologies and practices.
 Yet, even here, Aberth is very limited in what he discusses as ‘beasts’ – he ignores non-local animals, like elephants which were put into medieval menageries or killed for ivory, and only mentions sea mammals in two sentences, despite a recent environmental history book on medieval whaling by Vicki Szabo.(4)

-I applaud Aberth’s attempt to write an environmental history of the Middle Ages – one is sorely needed – yet I can not help but think that this particular approach to medieval environmental history does more harm than good.
+I applaud Aberth’s attempt to write an environmental history of the Middle Ages – one is sorely needed – yet I cannot help but think that this particular approach to medieval environmental history does more harm than good.
 First, Aberth’s litany of facts makes the book difficult to read.
 The book is full of rich details about the medieval environment that scholars will be able to mine for their own works, which certainly makes it a valuable addition to scholarship; but that attention to detail has also produced an incredibly dense work that students (and many others) will find difficult to make it through.

 Second, and this is the more fundamental objection, Aberth fails to engage with the discipline of environmental history.
 By saying he will limit his discussion to nature outside of humans and excluding the urban sphere, he ignores the rich historiography of urban environmental history in the seminal works of Christine Rosen, Joel Tarr and Martin Melosi, who have successfully argued for the inclusion of the urban space in environmental histories.(5) Aberth could, of course, have justified his decision based on arguments by Donald Worster about the focus of environmental history (6), but he doesn’t.
-In fact, Aberth does not cite a single work of general environmental history theory – not Donald Hughes’s What is Environmental History?, not William Cronon’s ‘The trouble with wilderness; or, getting back to the wrong nature’, not John McNeill’s ‘Observations on the nature and culture of environmental history’.(7) Aberth says that the late medieval mindset anticipates today’s ‘new ecology’, but he is either unaware or uninterested in engaging in any environmental historian’s scholarship on what modern ecological thinking entails.
+In fact, Aberth does not cite a single work of general environmental history theory – not Donald Hughes’s What is Environmental History?, not William Cronon’s ‘The trouble with wilderness; or, getting back to the wrong nature’, not John McNeill’s ‘Observations on the nature and culture of environmental history’.(7) Aberth says that the late medieval mindset anticipates today’s ‘new ecology’, but he is either unaware of or uninterested in engaging with any environmental historian’s scholarship on what modern ecological thinking entails.
 Aberth’s own environmental ethos is laid out in the preface: Vermont as ‘forest wilderness’ is ‘one of the most heartening environmental success stories’ (p. xiii), an ethos which he carries into his analysis of the medieval environment.
 But if he had been familiar with the environmental history literature, he might not have limited himself to wilderness and nature protection as the only environmental successes.